lfonsecac/dbt-certification-project/docs/challenges/04_test_document_sources/04_test_document_sources.md

 ```bash
 dbt test --select source:boardgame.reviews
 ```

+To find out more information about `tests` clik [here](https://docs.getdbt.com/docs/build/data-tests) to access dbt documentation for more details.

+To find out more information about `description` clik [here](https://docs.getdbt.com/reference/resource-properties/description) to access dbt documentation for more details.

 #### Issues that may occur
 **Note:** For some of the columns from the `Rankings` we have to activate a property called `quote` to enable quoting for those column names.
 That happens either because we are using reserved SQL expression names (like `rank`) or column names with spaces so it has to be quoted so Snowflake can interpret the expressions as a column name correctly.
 You can find more information here: [dbt docs.](https://docs.getdbt.com/reference/resource-properties/quote)